Bulkhead Removal Bar

 To tidy up the installation, I then made up a couple of angled pieces of steel which were riveted in place at each end of the bulkhead brace:

-Once everything had been painted and the seats reinstalled, I was quite pleased with the added room available.
+Once everything had been painted and the seats reinstalled, I was quite pleased with the additional room available.